The Role of Print in a Digital World: Why Tangible Materials Still Matter

 Sustainability and Environmental Impact:

 With advances in sustainable printing practices and materials, print materials can have a lower environmental impact than previously thought.
-By using recycled paper, vegetable-based inks, and eco-friendly production processes, print materials can be a more sustainable option than digital devices, which require energy for production and usage.
+Using recycled paper, vegetable-based inks, and eco-friendly production processes, print materials can be a more sustainable option than digital devices, which require energy for production and usage.

 Reading Experience: